 🕑 Reading time: 1 minuteSelection of pile foundations based on cost vs. other foundations for construction projects and factors affecting pile foundation cost is discussed.
 Frequently, structural designer cannot reach concrete decision about whether to choose pile foundation or ordinary strip or mat foundation for the structure.
 Especially in the case of selection of pile foundation and conventional mat or strip foundation constructed in a deeper level to meet a soil layer with acceptable bearing capacity.
 All construction conditions need to have an indicator below which the application of pile foundation prove to be cheaper compared to conventional strip and mat foundations.
 So, this article will try to draw the differences by which the selection of pile foundation over other foundation types can be decided easily.
 This condition line is created based on the moderately detailed cost evaluation of the foundation.
 Factors that affect the cost of foundation would be discussed as well.

 Fig.1: Pile Foundation Transfer Imposed Load to a Soil

+Factors Affecting Cost of Pile FoundationObviously, final decision on using the type of foundation cannot be made based on the estimation of excavation volume and concrete quantity of deep mat or strip foundation in comparison with cost of piles that support the same load.
 Pile foundation needs a cap which its thickness is around 45cm for two piles and 60cm to 120cm for two pair of piles.
 Plan dimensions of piling cap can reach up to 2100mm2 for pile with diameter of 550mm.
 Pile caps may be joined together using tie beams in more than one direction.

 Fig.2: Pile CapIt is claimed that, the excavation cost of pile cap, capping beams and tie beams could be two times the cost of machine excavation in moderately large column bases.
 Not only does the pile foundation needs structural design but also required higher degree of supervision as the construction is progressed.